Colonia del Sacramento: History

-Another attack during the Spanish–Portuguese War (1735–1737), failed.
+During the Spanish–Portuguese war from 1735 to 1737, another attack failed.
 Don Luis Garcia de Bivar took over as governor in 1749, but died on 5 March 1760.
 During that time, the Treaty of Madrid (13 January 1750) was never complied with and was finally considered null and void.
 Brigadier Vicente da Silva da Fonseca then took over as governor.
 Fonseca was forced to surrender the colony to Pedro Antonio de Cevallos on 11 October 1762.
 Spain returned the colony in the 1762 Treaty of Fontainebleau, and Dom José Pedro de Figueiredo Sarmento took over as governor on 27 December 1763.
 He was replaced by Francisco José da Rocha on 15 March 1777.

 With the Treaty of San Ildefonso in 1777, the colony became a Spanish possession once more.

 It then transferred to Portuguese control again, being later incorporated into Brazil after 1816, when the entire Banda Oriental (Uruguay) was seized by the government of the United Kingdom of Portugal, Brazil and the Algarves and renamed the Cisplatina province.

 On 10 January 1809, before the independence of Uruguay, it was designated as a "Vila" ("town" in Portuguese) and has since been elevated to the status of "Ciudad" ("city" in Spanish).

 Since independence, Colonia del Sacramento has expanded to the north and east, but the original Bairro Histórico (historic quarter in Portuguese or Barrio Histórico, current Spanish spelling) retains its irregular, terrain-fitting street plan built by the Portuguese, contrasting with the wider, orthogonal calles in the newer Spanish area.

 In 2022, it was confirmed Uruguay planned to create a Silicon Valley-style new city in Colonia called Colonia Ala Este, to entice Argentine immigrants due to Argentina's poor economic situation.
 This would double Colonia's population to about 60,000 people.
 With an initial investment of more than US$100 million, it was planned to build a sustainable city open to the community as a hub for the knowledge economy industry on a 500-hectare site, which includes forests and seven kilometers of coastline, with beaches such as Calabrés and Fernando.